JAlcocerT/JAlcocerT/content/blog/da-ml-ab.md

 Which Free Software can I use to do AB Testing?

 {{< callout type="info" >}}
  You can have a look to **PostHog**, a Product Analytic software.
-Or simply use Python.
+Or simply use Python!
 {{< /callout >}}